sholly/openshift-java-demo/README.md

 ```

-Now initialize the database on Openshift.
+Now load data into the database.
 The easiest way to do so is to use
-the `oc port-forward` command to set up a local port forward to the pod running the
+the `oc port-forward` command to set up a local port forward to the database pod:
-Postgresql database:

 `oc port-forward $POD 5532:5432`

-Then, loading data is almost exactly like loading data locally:
+Load data:

 ```
 psql -h localhost -p 5532 -U todo todo=>\i todo.openshift.sql
 ```

-We can deploy our app directly from the git repo like so:
+For the first example, we can use Openshift's code repository introspection to deploy our app directly from the
+Github repository.
+Openshift will find a pom.xml at the root, and build and deploy our app as Java:

 ```shell
 oc new-app --name java-demo \